 The word image may be used in one of our colours, made opaque and have the image collage inside it.
-It is primarily positioned in a landscape format, but can be used in portrait format.
+It is primarily presented in a landscape format, but can be used in portrait format.

 The landscape word image always has free space around it, with the logo centred above it.
 The proportions between the logo and word image may not be changed.

 In portrait format, the word image should bleed to the edge and be turned 90 degrees anticlockwise.
-In portrait format, the logo is not to be turned and it can be placed in another nearby location.
+In portrait format, the logo is not to be turned, and it can be placed in another nearby location.

 The free space around the word image is the height of a letter of the larger text (an x) on all sides.

-The wedge is used as a divider between images or between an image and a colour field.
+The wedge is used as a divider between images, or between an image and a colour field.
 It should not be used with the same colour or motif on both pages.
 The wedge should always bleed.

 The angle of the wedge should be proportionate to the rest of the content, but should not be so wide that it dominates the visual impression.
 The wedge must always be in one of the colours in our palette and can be made more opaque.